Thasarathan/Java-Bridge/README.md

     ]
    }

-#### Using that session we can call any other api’s through java sdk
+#### Using the session token we can call other API’s through java SDK

 ### <h3 id="equity_search_api_autoscroll">Search Equity & Derivative:</h3>